 Overnight: Sapa | Breakfast, Lunch

 Sapa - Muong Lay.
-Today we have our longest driving day as travel from Sapa to Muong Lay.
+This morning we head to Lao Chai where we'll enjoy a leisurely 2 hour walk through forests and rice terraces.
+Having stretched our legs we have our longest driving day as we travel from Sapa to Muong Lay.
 The beginning of the journey up to Phong Tho (Paso) is said to be one of the most beautiful stretches of mountain road in the whole of the country.
 On certain days of the week there is a colourful market in the town.
 We are likely to see a number of minority tribes including the Red and White H'mong, Black Dao and White Thai.
 We arrive at our hotel in the late afternoon.

 Overnight: Muong Lay | Breakfast, Lunch